This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Many South Africa tour operators REQUIRE you to have travel insurance, but it’s a smart idea even if it’s optional.
 Learn more about the benefits of travel insurance or buy a policy from RoamRight, a reputable company with easy-file claims and competitive rates.

 Security: Attach luggage tags to all bags, including backpacks or day bags just in case you get separated from anything along the way.
 If you need to carry a lot of cash (like to pay your safari operator), be sure to protect it in a money belt, underwear with hidden pockets (★sightDOING pick★), or these hidden pockets to sew into clothing.

 South Africa Packing List: A Strategic “Personal Item”

 Airlines consider a personal item the bag that you put underneath the seat in front of you.
-Find a backpack or tote that fits within those dimensions that you can also use throughout the trip as a daybag.
+Ideally, you’ll use a backpack or tote for your flight that you can also use as a daypack throughout your safari.